godotengine/godot-docs/learning/workflow/assets/exporting_images.rst

 Exporting images
 ================

-It is often desired to do an operation to all or a group of images upon export.
+It is often desirable to perform an operation on all or a group of images upon export.
 Godot provides some tools for this.
-Examples of such operations
+Examples of such operations are:
-are:

 -  Converting all images from a lossless format to a lossy one (ie: png -> WebP) for greater compression.